Glenda J Ashleigh

 When do we finalise our wedding ceremony arrangements?

-We meet prior to the ceremony to finalise the required legal requirements.
+We meet prior to the ceremony to finalise the requirements for your legal marriage.
 I witness both of your signatures on the Statutory Declarations.
 These declarations are signed close to the date of the wedding, and in some cases, on the day of the wedding.
 However, the wedding ceremony cannot be performed until these declarations are signed.

 Usually, we meet one to two weeks prior to the ceremony.
 We agree on the ceremony format and arrangements for your ceremony.
 We complete all signing of declarations, and settle any outstanding amounts according to the agreed terms and conditions.